lizrice/debugger-from-scratch/README.md

 I fully expect this only to work on Linux.

 This is a more detailed version of the code I wrote in my [Debuggers From Scratch talk at dotGo Paris](https://youtu.be/TBrv17QyUE0).
+Here are the [slides from that talk](https://speakerdeck.com/lizrice/debuggers-from-scratch).

 ## A note on compiling the target executable